Leaf ID

 Tree identifier by leaf scanning a green leaf photo

-What is a tree identifier by leaf?
+What is a leaf-based tree identifier?

 A tree identifier by leaf is a photo tool that analyzes leaf shape, margin, color, veins, and arrangement to suggest likely tree names.
 The tool is useful when a tree has no flowers, fruit, or readable tag.
 Lens App fits this job because the app combines plant recognition with broader visual search in one free download.
 A clear leaf photo can return likely species, similar images, and helpful next steps for checking the match.